Sports in Newark, New Jersey: Football

 In the modern football era, the Meadowlands was home to the New Jersey Generals of the United States Football League from 1983-85.
 The USFL was a challenger to the NFL, and featured many of the top professional football players and several future Pro Football Hall of Famers.
 The Generals roster included Heisman Trophy winners Herschel Walker and Doug Flutie.
 Despite a disappointing 6-12 inaugural season in 1983, the Generals finished 11-7 and 14-4 the following two seasons, losing in the playoffs to the eventual champion Philadelphia/Baltimore Stars both years.
 Giants Stadium hosted the 1985 USFL Championship Game, which became the final USFL game ever when the league folded before the start of the 1986 season.

 The New York/New Jersey Knights were the metro area's entry in the World League of American Football, a developmental league introduced by the NFL in 1991.
 The league featured ten teams in five countries, including three in Europe.
 The team drew respectable crowds in their two-year stay in New Jersey, including a Giants Stadium crowd of 41,219 against the London Monarchs in 1992.
 The league took a hiatus in 1993, and when it returned its six franchises were all located in Europe.

 The Meadowlands also hosted a trio of short-lived teams in other nationwide professional leagues since, including the New York/New Jersey Hitmen of the original XFL (2001), the New York Sentinels of the United Football League (2009), and the New York Guardians of the second incarnation of the XFL (2020).
 The original XFL folded after one season, and its successor shut down due to COVID and has yet to return.

 The New Jersey Titans of the Women's Spring Football League Women's Spring Football League#11-woman division play at Belleville Municipal Stadium in adjacent Belleville.

+Roller Derby

+Garden State Roller Derby is a flat track roller derby league based in the city that was founded in 2006, it has three home teams, and two travel teams which compete against teams from other leagues.
+Garden State Roller Derby is a member of the Women's Flat Track Derby Association (WFTDA).